Table of Contents Contents

 What Are Capital Gains?

-Capital gains happen when you sell an asset for more than the Adjusted Base Cost.
+Capital gains realized happen when you sell an asset for more than the Adjusted Base Cost.
 The Adjusted Base Cost is the purchase price of the home as well as any other costs, including commissions and legal fees.
 These types of assets are called capital property and include:

 - Stocks